waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## C. Viridian Gym (In Progress)
 - **Goal:** Navigate the spinner maze to reach the Gym Leader.
 - **Strategy:** Use the `spinner_maze_solver` custom tool to find the optimal path.

+## D. Viridian Gym (Manual Exploration)
+- **Problem:** The `spinner_maze_solver` tool is too inefficient and times out.
+- **New Strategy:** I will manually test each spinner tile, one by one, to map out the connections within the maze.
+I will record the start and end coordinates of each spinner path I discover.
+- **Test #1 Plan:** Start with the spinner closest to the entrance at (14, 18).